 This week we are expecting the second busiest week for auctions of 2021 with 3,087 capital city homes set to go under the hammer over the week.
 This week’s scheduled volumes are up by 6.4% on last week’s 2,902 auctions held and significantly higher than volumes from one year ago throughout the COVID lockdown...

 At todays’ meeting, the RBA maintained the official cash rate target at 0.1%.
 The decision comes off the back of subdued inflation figures for the March 2021 quarter.

-There were 2,220 homes taken to auction across the combined capital cities this week, returning a preliminary auction clearance rate of 70.6 per cent.
+There were 2,876 homes taken to auction across the combined capital cities this week, and of the 2,425 results collected so far, 80.4 per cent reported a successful result.
+In comparison, the previous week saw 2,087 homes taken to auction and a preliminary auction clearance rate of 78.5 per cent was recorded,...